 | Small stubborn pockets | Bra fat, love handles, inner thighs, knee fat — anywhere a discrete fat deposit is the problem |

-| No major systemic effects | Effects stay local to injection area |
+| No major systemic effects | If product matches its label, effects are expected to stay local to injection area — but see Swissmedic finding above on unverified contents. |

 Not a weight-loss drug — think of it as contouring, not slimming.
 A 10 lb fat-loss goal still requires caloric deficit or a GLP-1.